splunk/observability-workshop/content/en/scenarios/5-understand-impact/2-what-are-tags.md

 {{% badge icon="clock" style="primary" %}}3 minutes{{% /badge %}}

 To understand why some requests have errors or slow performance, we'll need to add context to our traces.
 We'll do this by adding tags.
+But first, let's take a moment to discuss what tags are, and why they're so important for observability.

 ## What are tags?